 r@ngihīroa, aukati, 2018

 My culpability, as judged by the arts community, was impactful in a number of other areas.
-Māori arts officials feeling pressure were carefully re-aligning themselves and claiming distance not from what I wrote but from how I purportedly had behaved.
+Māori arts officials, feeling pressure, were carefully re-aligning themselves and claiming distance not from what I wrote but from how I purportedly had behaved.
 Arts administrator Garry Nicholas, of Te Waka Toi (Maori and Pacific branch of Creative New Zealand), claimed sensationally in Quote/Unquote that my HEADLANDS essay was just, ‘howling at the moon.’
-“Young angry, junior, flawed, personal, crude, radical” were some of the many derogatory terms applied to my person and less to my text.
+“Young angry, junior, flawed, personal, crude, radical” were a few of the many derogatory terms applied to person and less to text.
 With the exception of the terms ‘young’ and ‘junior’ a strange déjà vu swirls around ongoing generations of rangatahi employing new versions of the same critical slurs.

-Anyone bothered with processing decades of this HEADLANDS monologue knows I am sparing the reader voluminous personal attack (alluded to in Schulz’s correspondence and public testimony, in the Thomas footnote, in Barton’s commentary and in the biographical account at the end of this post).
+Anyone bothered with processing decades of this HEADLANDS monologue knows I am sparing the reader voluminous personal attack (alluded to in Schulz’s correspondence and a more recent public statement, in the Thomas footnote, in Barton’s commentary and in the biographical postscript at the end of this essay).
 It’s a pity neither editor published the original Schulz rebuttals in late 1992.
 They would have at least helped the Australasian readership witness the centre of the argument and they may have helped clarify if not avoid the controversy.
-Twenty five years later I feel enormously proud in publishing a colleague’s brave stand.
-While variations on a theme, the correspondence deserves quotation because its editing unjustly silenced a genuine attempt at opening up real not imaginary discourse:
+Twenty five years later the correspondence deserves quotation because its editing unjustly silenced a genuine attempt at opening up real not imaginary discourse:

 Stephen Stratford, Editor, Quote/Unquote 23 September 1992 Dear Sir, I make the following points in response to Keith Stewart’s comments on Rangi Panoho in his recent review of the HEADLANDS catalogue...
 Panoho has never stated that only Māori artists are allowed to use Māori images.
 One of the major features of his curatorial work has been the inclusion of European artists in exhibitions of Māori art and his encouragement of the use of Māori imagery by them.
 The emotive language used in this article suggests that your reviewer and his informants have not read the text which they profess to find so offensive.
 Panoho is polite and considered but unbending in his insistence that Māori cultural imagery cannot be separated from its wairua, a word which defies translation into contemporary English.
 This is the ineluctable centre of Panoho’s argument and the point of conflict with a secular European art world.
 When artists approach a contemporary science that results may be charming but they will always be nonsensical to the scientific “language” they affect to use.
 Why should they [i.e. artists and the arts community] feel that their use of Māori images is any more coherent to Māori?
 DEREK SCHULZ